 Survey respondents were asked to assess a large range of incubator services.
-This list shows the top identified challenges.
+The list shows the top identified challenges.

-- 1) Shared resources with research centers. testing facilities, universities and private companies - 2) Guidance and mentorship from business leaders/investors - 3) Business support service provider assistance (e.g. HR, legal, marketing) - 4) Access to general equipment for testing or fabrication of prototypes - 5) Classes/training for workforce and skills development requires an evaluation of the model's tradeoffs with respect to several key criteria that would be related to executing on the Center's mission.
+- 1) Shared resources with research centers, testing facilities, universities and private companies - 2) Guidance and mentorship from business leaders/investors - 3) Business support service provider assistance (e.g. HR, legal, marketing) - 4) Access to general equipment for testing or fabrication of prototypes - 5) Classes/training for workforce and skills development related to executing on the Center's mission.
 The key criteria to consider include: